SmingHub/Sming/Basic_rBoot/readme.txt

 Building
 --------
- 0) Set environment variable DISABLE_SPIFFS_AUTO=1 before building Sming itself (libsming), this prevents Sming trying to auto-mount a spiffs filesystem from the wrong flash location (which is potentially destructive to flash contents).
  1) Set ESP_HOME & SMING_HOME, as environment variables or edit Makefile-user.mk
     as you would for general Sming app compiling.
  2) Set ESPTOOL2 (env var or in Makefile-user.mk) to point to the esptool2